KantaS12/KantaS12.github.io/essays/smart-question-reflection.md

 ## The Role of Smart Questions for Software Engineers

-For smart questions for software engineers, asking smart questions is an important strategy that underpins efficiency, collaboration, and continuous learning.
-In this case we will diving in why a question can be considered "smart."
+For software engineers, asking smart questions is an important strategy that underpins efficiency, collaboration, and continuous learning.
+In this case, we will delve into why a question can be considered "smart."

 Here is an Example of a Smart Question: